Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Estimating the Scope of Silent Abandonment as a Source of Information Uncertainty

+We find that 13.3\% of the inquiries the agent answers are from Sab customers, 12.4\% from Sr1 customers, and 74.3\% from (regular) served customers.
+Measuring agent effort in treating Sab customers, we find that agents waste on average 2.29 messages ($SD=1.29$) and 26.2 words per message ($SD=20.29$) per Sab customer.
+Taking an overall perspective, this comprises 3.2\% (3.6\%) of messages (words) written by the agents in that contact center.
+The effort wasted on unresponsive customers in the write-in-queue system is twice that of the no-write-in-queue system and is connected to this company's investment in reaching unresponsive customers, both in more reaches towards such customers (3.2 vs.\ 1.5 messages on average) and in the level of unresponsiveness it allows for its customers (automatic closure after 2 hours vs.\ 2 minutes).

-Measuring agent effort in treating Sab customers, we find that 15.5\% of the inquiries that the agent answers are from Sab customers, 12.7\% from short-service customers and 71.8\% are from served customers.
-Dividing the time spent on Sab conversations by the total work time reveals that agents spent 11\% of their work time dealing with Sab conversations:
+To provide an additional estimation of wasted effort on Sab customers from the system perspective, we compute the amount of agents' concurrency time wasted on those customers.
+Dividing the concurrency time spent on Sab conversations by the total concurrency time reveals that the system spends 15.3\% of its agents' concurrency capacity dealing with Sab conversations:

-The effort wasted on Sab customers in the messaging system is two times higher than in the chat system, showing how a small change in the service process in contact centers can drive system inefficiency.
-This finding highlights the importance of identifying silent abandonment as soon as possible, to improve system efficiency.
+This finding highlights the importance of identifying silent abandonment as soon as possible to improve system efficiency.